Skip to content

 This list evolves, the group having historically divested or acquired affiliates.
 The consolidated state at a given point in time should be verified with Orange Business before framing a pan-Orange project.

-The practical consequence: a device aimed at the French market does not implicitly cover the African Orange market, and an Orange Live IoT acceptance programme must be articulated with the national regulatory requirements (ARCEP in France, ANRT in Morocco, national agencies in West and Central Africa).
+The practical consequence: a device aimed at the French market does not implicitly cover the African Orange market, and an Orange validation programme must be articulated with the national regulatory requirements (ARCEP in France, ANRT in Morocco, national agencies in West and Central Africa).
 For the regulator dimension on the French side, see the general page on RED.

-Unlike the Verizon OPC programme, which maintains a public and formalised Verizon Approved Module List, or Vodafone Global IoT Acceptance, Orange operates more by project review and by leveraging existing GCF certifications.
-This governance difference affects the duration and the format of the interactions, but not the finality: without acceptance, a volume deployment is not supported.
+Unlike the Verizon Open Development programme, which maintains a public and formalised Verizon Approved Module List, or Vodafone Global IoT Acceptance, Orange proceeds by labelling devices in the IoT Journey catalogue and by project review, leveraging existing GCF certifications.
+This governance difference affects the duration and the format of the interactions, but not the finality: without validation, a volume deployment ships without a safety net.

-Section titled “Orange Live IoT compared to Vodafone and Deutsche Telekom”
+Section titled “Orange compared to Vodafone and Deutsche Telekom”

 The three large pan-European operators (Orange, Vodafone, Deutsche Telekom) have structured their IoT acceptance programmes differently.
 The comparison is not trivial for a device aimed at multiple operators in Europe.

-CriterionOrange Live IoTVodafone Global IoT AcceptanceDeutsche Telekom IoT Acceptance
+CriterionOrange Connected ValidationVodafone Global IoT AcceptanceDeutsche Telekom IoT Acceptance

 Direct footprintFrance, Central and Eastern Europe, Africa, Middle EastGermany, United Kingdom, Italy, Spain, other European markets, Vodafone Idea in India (stake), South Africa (Vodacom)Germany, Central Europe, selected markets

-Own public LoRaWANYes, Orange network in FranceNo, partnershipsNo, partnerships
+Own public LoRaWANYes, Orange network in France, committed at least until end of 2027No, partnershipsNo, partnerships

 For a device aimed at the three operators, the programme is not mutualisable: each operator conducts its own reviews and accepts or refuses separately.
 The common baseline remains GCF (Europe) and possibly PTCRB (for the North American leg where applicable).

-Datavenue is the Orange Business IoT platform, distinct from the Live IoT connectivity offering.
-It addresses the upper layer: device fleet management, data ingestion, API exposure, integration with customer IT systems.
+Live Objects is the Orange Business IoT platform, distinct from the validation programme.
+It addresses the application layer: device fleet management, data ingestion, API exposure, integration with customer IT systems.
+It is part of the Datavenue suite, which also includes the Datavenue Ready partner label and the Datavenue Market marketplace.

 The typical functional scope:

 • Device management.
-Provisioning of devices, lifecycle management, OTA firmware, state monitoring.
+Provisioning of devices, lifecycle management, OTA firmware, state monitoring and diagnostics.

 • Data ingestion.
-Reception of messages originating from cellular or LoRaWAN, temporary storage, normalisation of formats.
+Reception of messages originating from cellular or LoRaWAN via IP, SMS, MQTT or CoAP, storage, event and alert management.

 • Exposure API.
-REST and event publication for the customers' business applications.
+Standardised APIs and notifications for the customers' business applications.

 • Connectors.
-Towards Microsoft Azure, AWS, Google Cloud and specific business applications.
+Towards Microsoft Azure, AWS and specific business applications.

 • Multi-bearer.
-Cellular 4G/5G, NB-IoT, LTE-M, Orange LoRaWAN, handled homogeneously on the API side.
+Cellular 4G/5G, LTE-M, NB-IoT depending on the country, Orange LoRaWAN, handled homogeneously on the API side.

-The Orange Live IoT programme covers the cellular technologies deployed by group affiliates, with varying intensity by country.
+The Orange validation programme covers the technologies deployed by group affiliates, with varying intensity by country.

 TechnologyTypical Orange bandsUse casesAvailability